Mount Gingenbullen burial mound - Aboriginal significance

 Historian James Jervis gave "water running around a hill" as the meaning of the Aboriginal word Gingenbullen (Jervis 1973).
 However, according to the recent Proto-Australian Aboriginal language research of Dr. Chris Illert, the word refers to a 'very very sick / dead place', which can also be interpreted as referring to a large burial site, or a place where many bodies have been laid to rest (Illert 2021).
 Illert's deconstruction of the word Gingenbullen can be seen at the head of this article.
 Likewise, the deconstruction of the word Tillynambulla similarly refers to a corpse or graveyard.

-The earliest recording of the word Gingenbullen has not been identified, and the Atkinson family references are not as yet dated, though it was probably noted during the first surveys of the area and the grant to Atkinson around 1821.
+An earlier recording of the word Gingenbullen prior to 1834 has not been identified, and the Atkinson family references are not as yet dated.
+It was probably noted during the first surveys of the area and the grant to Atkinson around 1821.
 The same applies to the identification of Tillynambulla, which is referred to in a 1914 Parish Map (Forsyth & Murrell 2020).
 The New South Wales Directory of 1834 records a journey by a party through the district along the Old South Road in which they:

 ...went across the Wingecarribee, near Berrima, to the summit of a hill known as Gingenbullen west of Moss Vale.

 The photograph at the head of this article shows the burial mound.
 It was taken on 31 January 2023 and identified based on information provided by Dr. Illert, who visited the site back in 2007 with some local Indigenous knowledge holders.
 He had previously been informed of the site whilst interviewing Uncle Gordon Wellington during the 1990s.
 Amie Hunter, a local school teacher of Bundanoon, re-identified the site in January 2023 based on directions provided by Dr. Illert.
 The photograph above reveals the recent landscaping, along with the large scale of the mound.
-Its present state is not precisely as described during the nineteenth century, and no doubt natural erosion has taken place over the years, alongside recent landscaping.
+Its present state is not precisely as described during the nineteenth century.
+It would appear that natural erosion has taken place over the years, alongside the effects of farming, grazing and recent landscaping.

 ---------------------